epinio/epinio/docs/howtos/development.md

 __Note__ When building for another OS or architecture the `dist/epinio-linux-amd64` binary will not exist.
-In this case the path has to be specified by the environment variable `EPINIO_BINARY_PATH` as describe above in this document.
+In this case the path has to be specified by the environment variable `EPINIO_BINARY_PATH` as described above in this document.